jfeliu007/goplantuml/CONTRIBUTING.md

 - Maintain the godoc if necessary.
 - Make sure Travis builds still pass (This will happen automatically on the PR).
 - PRs must be reviewed by at least on person before it can be accepted.
+- Regenerate the ClassDiagram.puml by execiting this in the root of the project ```goplantuml -recursive -ignore="./testingsupport" ./ > ClassDiagram.puml```
 - Make sure you have fun coding for the project ;-)

 # Code of Conduct